 In the cheap notebook, the writing and drawing on one page would bleed or ghost through the paper, making the reverse side of the page unusable.
 Also, having only two markers to use was a bit limiting to my creativity.

-My favorite markers are the Stabilo fineliner pens which come in a variety of vibrant colors.
-I have a lot more fun with my bullet journal now that I can really unleash my creativity in it!
+My favorite markers are the Stabilo fineliner pens which come in various vibrant colors.
+I have a lot more fun with my bullet journal now that I can unleash my creativity in it!

-Looking for more ideas on great pens, head straight to Best Pens For Bullet Journaling post.
+If you are looking for more ideas on great pens, head straight to Best Pens For Bullet Journaling post.

-Sheena, Sheena Of The Journal
+Sheena, Sheena Of The Journal: Keep It Simple

 I would advise beginners to keep it simple at first.
 It’s easy to get overwhelmed or overexcited by all the beautiful bujos out there.
 But habits take time to develop, and you don’t want to burn out too quickly.